HOME

 Moreover, it has been suggested that the findings of chaos theory, such as the phenomenon of “strange attractors”, could contribute to the understanding of archetypal determinants.
 We know today that nature, especially biological nature, makes use of fractal geometry.
 We only need a tiny seed, in the form of a very simple algorithm, that is repeated recursively, to create a very complex structure.
 Arguably, diverse psychic structures could emerge from simple seeds, too.

-According to the complementarian view, it is a worldview wholly adequate in itself, although not real in the physical sense.
-To view the archetype as autonomous psychic being is wholly sufficient.
+Although it is completely unscientific, it is a world picture relevant to human needs.
+According to the complementarian view, this is a worldview wholly adequate in itself, although not real in the physical sense.
+To view the archetype as autonomous mental being is wholly sufficient.
 There is no need to undergird it by recourse to abstruse metaphysics or reductive physicalistic science.
-If spirit is viewed as real ontic substance, it follows that there can be entities of psyche, endowed with psychic qualities, such as a relative degree of consciousness and free will.
+If spirit is viewed as real ontic substance, it follows that there can be mental entities endowed with psychic qualities, such as a relative degree of consciousness and free will.
 On this view, that such psychic entities exist is as self-evident as the existence of stones in the materialistic paradigm.
 Thus, by applying a complementarian metaphysics the quandary can be elegantly solved.
-Although the physicalist perspective is retained, the psyche is granted a proper reality status as a complementary aspect of reality, simply because we are living it.
+Although the physicalist perspective is retained, the psychic is granted a proper reality status as a complementary aspect of reality, simply because we are living it.
 Thus, there is no need to create an awkward conglomerative of matter and psyche, in the way of Jung’s metaphysic.

 Biblical versus historical facts

-So the Gospels have downplayed John the Baptist’s role and the intellectual level of the disciples.
+So, the Gospels have downplayed John the Baptist’s role and the intellectual level of the disciples.
 In our scientific age we regard this as a deviation from the truth.
-But, in fact, the Gospels relate the deeper truth, and thus they give the true picture.
-If Jesus had been portrayed as second to John, it would have related a fallacious picture.
+But, in fact, the Gospels relate a deeper truth, and thus they give the true picture.
+If Jesus had been portrayed as second to John, it would have related a false picture.
 Jesus was second to nobody, not even the emperor of Rome.
 That’s why we are told that Jesus built his own movement and that he had called his disciples from the unsophisticated and unknowledgeable people.
-It is truthful to portray the disciples as novices, since they had not yet heard the Gospel of joy.
+It is truthful to portray the disciples as novices, considering that they had not yet heard the gospel of joy.
 As long as people haven’t assimilated the teaching of Jesus Christ, they all remain at the stage of the novice.

 From a complementarian perspective, there is an historical truth and a spiritual truth.
 Both are valid in their own context.
 When he felt ripe for entering nirvana, the Buddha voluntarily lied down on his side, in a state of transcendental peacefulness.
 Yet, historical sources say that he died of food poisoning after having eaten at a restaurant (depending on tradition).
 This is neither a voluntary nor a pleasant way of entering nirvana.
 Anyway, tradition has it that he forgave the cook before dying.
 Again, there is a spiritual truth and an historical truth.
 However, the Buddhists seem untroubled by such discrepancies.
 Historically, people are accustomed to existing in a world without any strong distinction between the sacred and profane.
 It’s a world where a pronounced spiritual-worldly dichotomy has not yet developed.